WHAT IS THE LEMON LAW FOR CARS?

 Lemon Law for Cars

 When you purchase or lease a new motor vehicle, you expect that it will provide you with safe and reliable transportation.
-This is why it can be so frustrating when you have grounds to pursue a breach-of-warranty claim when there are significant faults or defects the dealer has failed to repair successfully.
+This is why it can be so frustrating when significant faults or defects the dealer has failed to repair successfully provide you with grounds to pursue a breach-of-warranty claim.

 Both state and federal lemon laws may be applicable in your vehicle case.
 These give you an opportunity to obtain a replacement vehicle, settlement, or refund.

 Any significant defect, including those that compromise the safety of the car, might prompt you to first let the dealer or manufacturer make an effort to repair.
 But if you’ve already been through multiple repairs with no resolution, legal action might be necessary.

 Legal Options After Buying or Leasing a Lemon

 A lemon law attorney can sit down with you to discuss when it makes sense to pursue a claim under your state’s lemon laws.
 All 50 states across the country have laws that address what happens when a consumer purchases a vehicle like a car and discovers that it has substantial defects.

 Lemon laws at the state level define what a lemon car is and require a vehicle manufacturer to provide a partial or total refund or a replacement vehicle in the event that a lemon is leased or sold by a consumer.
 State lemon laws also will dictate the number of times failed repair attempts must have occurred or the appropriate time frame for completion of repairs that would empower a consumer to move forward with litigation.